Bruno-Macedo/hacklab/Windows.md

   - AD Domains: collection of components within AD
   - Forestr: domains trust each other

+- Steps
+  - get access to one account at least
+  - enumerate once inside
+  - phishing and OSINT

 - Accounts
   - Builin/Administrator = local admin
   - Domain Admin: all resources